neetoons/samp-module/README.md

 #include "core/gamemodes/jobs/farmer/farmer_impl.inc"
 ```
 ### 2. Generate commands entry file
-Index all the current commands files from the commands folder in a entry file and then used by main entry module file.
-For example, entry commands generated file will looks like this:
+Index all the current commands files from the commands folder in an entry file and then use by main entry module file.
+For example, the entry commands generated file will look like this:
 ```c
 //farmer_cmds_entry.inc
 #if defined farmer_cmds_included